How to Crush Candidate Sourcing

 - How many people on those teams are potential candidates

-The research makes your team smarter.
+In so many ways, intense research makes your team smarter.
 You go into meetings with the hiring executive fully prepared.
 You have strategic insights to offer and talent intelligence to share.
 Hiring executives can see that you’ve done your homework.
 Laying it down leads to greater trust, collaboration, and success.

 Requesting Feedback Improves Your Results